stefanidisgeorge/empower/README.md

 - empower-runtime, a Python-based controller and the associated SDK;
 - empower-agent, a WiFi datapath implementation implemented using the Click modular router;
-- empower-packages, a set of packages for the OpenWRT Operating System;
+- empower-packages-15.05, a set of packages for the OpenWRT Operating System;
-- empower-openwrt, a branch of OpenWRT 14.07 including some patches to both the mac80211 stack and to the netifd package.
+- empower-openwrt-15.05, a branch of OpenWRT 15.05 including some patches to the mac80211 stack and to the netifd package.

 It is reccomended to build EmPOWER using the OpenWRT branch available in this repository.
-This is due to the fact that the WiFi datapath requires two patches to mac80211 stack.
+This is due to the fact that the WiFi datapath requires a patch to mac80211 stack and.
 Moreover, this branch also includes a patch to netifd for integrating OpenVSwitch with the UCI-based network configuration system used by OpenWRT.

 Terminology
 -----------